 Then go back and finish attaching this side of the zipper by sewing from your starting point all the way to the corner.

-Attach Ribbon to the Zipper Pull (optional)
+Attach Ribbon to the Zipper Pull on your see through pouch (optional)

 1. If desired, you may attach a narrow ribbon to your zipper pull for embellishment – and to make opening the pouch easier.